OCA/product-attribute/product_multi_price/README.rst

 #. *Settings > Technical > Database Structure > Price Field Names*
 #.
 Create the multi price fields you need.

-If you have multiple companies, you can assign independet field sets for each one.
+If you have multiple companies, you can assign independent field sets for each one.

+Note: 'Show multi prices' access group must be checked to be able to add multiple prices in the product form view.

 Usage
 =====